trumberger/monitoring-wiki/Work-Instructions/Operations/Setup-Postman.md

 ---
 ##Azure Access tokens
 REST endpoints for Azure resources are secured by the [OAUTH 2.0](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.
-In practice, this means that before accessing the endpoint you must get an access token from Azure Active Directory.
+This means that before accessing the endpoint you must get an access token from Azure Active Directory.

 This guide first tells you how to get an Access Token (also known as a Bearer Token), and then shows some examples of calling Azure REST endpoints.